 Social media integration

 It’s free, easy and comes loaded with benefits for a business.
 It has now become essential for businesses to maintain a social media presence to continuously engage with their customers.
 But, many businesses are taking this a step further by adding social to their mobile app.

 You can add social media pages to your app, create a hashtag for your business so other people can mention you in their social media circles.

 This simple addition alone will lead your customers to be more open to receiving new information, and will naturally be more inclined to click on your app than any other.

 Simplicity and usability

-Giving users the ability to customize the look and color scheme of your app is one thing, but the idea is to save usernames, purchase history, credit card details etc through which you are essentially giving them ease-of-use and a personal space to store what they deem necessary.
+Giving users the ability to customize the look and color scheme of your app is one thing, but the idea is to save usernames, purchase history, credit card details, etc through which you are essentially giving them ease-of-use and personal space to store what they deem necessary.

 Additionally, don’t downplay the importance of keeping your app simple, easy-to-understand and use.
 Also, avoid using too many ads on one page and de-clutter as much as possible.